-26. Before applying to the Board for approval of the practising fee, an approved regulator must conduct an initial:
+- 25. Before applying to the Board for approval of the practising fee, an approved regulator must conduct an initial equality impact assessment. - 26.
+If the initial equality impact assessment finds an adverse impact on persons with (any of the) protected characteristics, a full equality impact assessment must be carried out. - 27.
+When setting the level of the practising fee, an approved regulator must consider - a. the impact of the level of the fee on the conduct of legal services by authorised persons; and

-- a. equality impact assessment; and - b. regulatory impact assessment. - 27.
-If the initial equality impact assessment finds an adverse impact on persons with (any of the) protected characteristics, a full equality impact assessment must be carried out. - 28.
-A full regulatory impact assessment must be carried out if one or more of the following conditions are met: - a. the initial regulatory impact assessment finds that the practising fee may reasonably be considered likely to: - i. adversely affect a significant proportion of relevant authorised persons or - ii. be prejudicial to any of the regulatory objectives; - b. the practising fee involves a more than minimal change in the amount payable by any relevant authorised person(s) than was payable by the practising fee of the previous year; or - c. a significant and unforeseen event or circumstance has arisen during the previous year which has had a substantial impact upon the conduct of legal services by relevant authorised persons. - 29.
-The equality impact assessments and regulatory impact assessments under Rules 26 to 28 must have regard to the factors set out in the Guidance. - 30.
-An approved regulator must provide: - a. a summary of the assessments carried out under Rules 26 to 28 and the findings of those assessments; - b. details of any action taken as a result of those findings or, if no action has been taken, an explanation of why this was not necessary or practicable; and - c. any other information about the assessments required by the Guidance
+- b. any significant circumstance or event impacting on the conduct of legal services by authorised persons. - 28.
+An approved regulator must provide - a. a summary of the assessments carried out under Rule 25, and Rule 26 if applicable, and the findings of those assessments; - b. a summary of the consideration under Rule 27; - c. details of any action taken as a result of the findings and consideration under Rules 25, 26 and 27 as applicable or, if no action has been taken, an explanation of why this was not necessary or practicable; and - d. any other information that may be required by the Guidance.